wedaa/LongTail-Log-Analysis/README.md

 BEAGLEBONE BLACK, rev C (Based on Debian Wheezy) -- All the packages required are allready installed on the BeagleBone.

-RASPBERRY PI (Based on Debian) -- I don't have a Raspberry Pi to test with.
-It "should" work but I don't know what additional packages may be required.
+RASPBERRY PI (Based on Debian) -- I'm working on this.
+	apt-get install libssl-dev

 The EASY way: Run install_openssh.sh from the repository.
 It will download openssh, modifiy the appropriate source files,